collective/collective.shibboleth/README.rst

    support for the EDS is currently limited so you may need to adjust the portlet's setting to pick a suitable fallback.

+You may use Plone's GenericSetup infrastructure within another package or site policy product to either reconfigure this default portlet or to create your own.

 Technical details
 =================